Jennelle186/Sales-and-Inventory-System/README.md

 ## What to Install

 You may need to install Visual Studio Code if you do not have it installed in your computer.
 You may download it here: https://code.visualstudio.com/download

+Install Node.js if you do not have it installed in your computer.
+You may download it here: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view

 ## Available Scripts